 See Related: Best States for Sustainable Living

-Burning fallen leaves will release toxic chemicals into the atmosphere and cause many health problems, both to humans and wildlife.
-Burning fallen leaves release a lot of harmful air pollutants, including benzene and nitrogen oxide.
+Burning fallen leaves will release toxic chemicals into the atmosphere and cause many health problems for humans and wildlife.
+Burning fallen leaves releases a lot of harmful air pollutants, including benzene and nitrogen oxide.

 Leaves themselves are not usually a major source of air pollution.
 Generally, large fires that affect the environment the most tend to be in landfill sites, open dumpsites, or during deforestation activity.

-The release of toxins from these types of events is often greater than burning leaves.
-While municipal leaf collection programs have helped reduce emissions by 50% in some areas, if someone burns their fallen leaves this could still affect the environment.
+The release of toxins from these events is often greater than from burning leaves.
+While municipal leaf collection programs have helped reduce emissions by 50% in some areas, if someone burns their fallen leaves, this could still affect the environment.

-It can cause respiratory problems for people nearby, carbon emissions which contribute to greenhouse gas levels in the atmosphere – not to mention it smells horrible!
-If you want to help protect our planet please don’t burn your leaves
+It can cause respiratory problems for people nearby; carbon emissions contribute to greenhouse gas levels in the atmosphere – not to mention it smells horrible!
+If you want to help protect our planet, please don’t burn your leaves.